SergiusIW/gate/README.md

 Gate requires SDL2, SDL2_Image, and SDL2_Mixer,
 as well as OpenGL version 3.0 or later.

+NOTE: Support for building to WebAssembly via the wasm32-unknown-unknown build target is in progress.
+This target does not require the installation of SDL2.
+You can build to WebAssembly with the command
+`cargo build --release --target wasm32-unknown-unknown`.

 ### License

 Collider is licensed under the [Apache 2.0